jqlang/jq/docs/content/manual/manual.md

 Just as `{foo}` is a handy way of writing `{foo: .foo}`, so `{$foo}` is a handy way of writing `{foo: $foo}`.

-Multiple variables may be declared using a single `as` expression by providing a pattern that matches the structure of the input (this is known as "destructuring"):

-    . as {realnames: $names, posts: [$first, $second]} | ...

-The variable declarations in array patterns (e.g., `. as [$first, $second]`) bind to the elements of the array in from the element at index zero on up, in order.
-When there is no value at the index for an array pattern element, `null` is bound to that variable.

-Variables are scoped over the rest of the expression that defines them, so

-    .realnames as $names | (.posts[] | {title, author: $names[.author]})

-will work, but

-    (.realnames as $names | .posts[]) | {title, author: $names[.author]}

-won't.

-For programming language theorists, it's more accurate to say that jq variables are lexically-scoped bindings.
-In particular there's no way to change the value of a binding;
-one can only setup a new binding with the same name, but which will not be visible where the old one was.

 ::: Examples

 ~~~